Skyfrei/Bloom/README.md

 # **Bloom's current functionalities:**

-  User can get champion specific informations such as builds and runes.
+   ・User can get champion specific informations such as builds and runes.

-  User can register their own league of legends profile which will be used on the below command.
+   ・User can register their own league of legends profile which will be used on the below command.

-  User can use commands to get information about their profile such as champion mastery, live game information, and champion stats.
+   ・User can use commands to get information about their profile such as champion mastery, live game information, and champion stats.

-  There is a delete function which lets the user delete their league of legends account from the database.
+   ・There is a delete function which lets the user delete their league of legends account from the database.

-  Command which shows all the currently available champions on rotation.
+   ・Command which shows all the currently available champions on rotation.

 # **Donations**